Sufyanzaki/fastAPI-py/README.md

 install all the dependencies from requirments.txt as => python3 -m pip install -r requirements.txt

-some other dependencies are => python3.11 -m pip install requests python3.11 -m pip install python-decouple python3.11 -m pip install jwt
+some other dependencies are => python3 -m pip install requests

-activate ther server with => python3 -m uvicorn main:app --reload
+activate ther server with => python3.11 -m uvicorn main:app --reload

 default server running at host => http://127.0.0.1:8000/